python-control/python-control/doc/iosys.rst

 .. math::

-  u = u_\text{d} - K\text{p} (x - x_\text{d}) -
+  u = u_\text{d} - K_\text{p} (x - x_\text{d}) -
       K_\text{i} \int C (x - x_\text{d}) dt.

-If `integral_action` is a function ``h``, that function will be called with the signature ``h(t, x, u, params)`` to obtain the outputs that should be integrated.
+..
+TODO: If `integral_action` is a function ``h``, that function will be called with the signature ``h(t, x, u, params)`` to obtain the outputs that should be integrated.

 The number of outputs that are to be integrated must match the number of additional columns in the `K` matrix.
 If an estimator is specified, :math:`\hat x` will be used in place of :math:`x`.

-As an example, consider the servo-mechanism model `servomech` described in the :ref:`sec-nonlinear-models`.
+As an example, consider the servo-mechanism model `servomech` described in :ref:`creating nonlinear models <sec-nonlinear-models>`.
 We construct a state space controller by linearizing the system around an equilibrium point, augmenting the model with an integrator, and computing a state feedback that optimizes a quadratic cost function:

 .. testsetup:: integral_action